-Lulu Garcia-NavarroLulu Garcia-Navarro is the host of NPR's Weekend Edition Sunday.
+Lulu Garcia-NavarroLulu Garcia-Navarro is the host of Weekend Edition Sunday and one of the hosts of NPR's morning news podcastUp First.

 A man performs yoga in the Babilonia favela overlooking Rio de Janeiro in 2014.
 The Brazilian government made a big push to impose order on the shantytowns in advance of the World Cup in 2014 and the Olympics this summer.
 Babilonia was once considered a model, but violence has been on the rise in the run-up to the games.